For founders who build in public

 Sources that match how you work

-Websites, code repos, and uploaded files today.
-YouTube transcripts and social archives next, so spoken-word and existing posts feed Kiln too.
+Websites, code repos, uploaded files, and your Hacker News history today.
+YouTube transcripts and other social archives next, so spoken-word and existing posts feed Kiln too.

 SoonYouTubeSocial archive